PyTables/PyTables/c-blosc/RELEASING.rst

 https://github.com/Blosc/c-blosc/wiki/Release-notes

-- Send an announcement to the blosc, pytables, carray and comp.compression lists.
+- Send an announcement to the blosc, pytables-dev, bcolz and comp.compression lists.
 Use the ``ANNOUNCE.rst`` file as skeleton (possibly as the definitive version).